 We offer small, medium, or large scale computer controlled plasma cutting services

 Questions and Answers:

 Question: What is the thickest material you can cut?
 How big of a piece of material can you handle?
-Answer: We can cut up to 3/4 inch thick common AR400 steel plate at about 15 inches per minute with a ten second pierce.
-We can accommodate 800+ pounds of material on the table (the weight of approx 30 square feet of 3/4 inch steel).
+Answer: We can cut up to 1/2 inch thick steel plate.
 Maximum cut length 8 feet in the Y axis and 4 feet in the X axis.
 We can load up a 10 foot long sheet but can only cut up to 8 feet at a time.

 Question: Can you plasma cut hardened steel plate?
 If so, what plasma cutter do you have?
 Answer: We routinely plasma cut ASTM A514 T1 hardened plate up to 1/2 thick with our Thermal Dynamics Cutmaster 151 plasma cutter equipped with a TD SL100 machine torch.
 We can accommodate full sheets with a cutting area of 4 feet by 8 feet.